 We compare coverage from EGT to random testing.
-We use statement coverage generated using gcc and gcov.
-We would have preferred a more insightful metric than line coverage, but were not able to find adequate tools.
-We generated random tests by modifying the recv routine to request messages filled with random data of a given size.
-For each packet size (1, 2, 3, 4, 5, 128, 256, and 512 bytes long), we generate 10, 1000, and 100,000 random tests, and then measured the cumulative statement coverage achieved by all these tests.
-We recorded a statement coverage of 23.4%, as opposed to 31.2% for EGT.
+We use state statement coverage generated using gcc and gcov.
+We would have preferred a more insightful metric than line coverage, but were not able to find adaquate tools.
+We generated random tests by modifying recv\model routine to request messages filled with random data of a given size.
+For each packet size, we generate 10, 1000, and 100,000 random tests.
+Table 5 presents the time it takes to do a given number of random tests and statement coverage achieved by it and EGT.